QuantEcon/lecture-julia.myst/lectures/getting_started_julia/julia_by_example.md

 1. `add` the packages directly into your global installation (e.g. `Pkg.add("MyPackage")` or `] add MyPackage`) without any project activated.
    - We [installed](intro_repl) the `IJulia` package in this way, since it must be accessible in every project.
+   - As a reminder, the `]` enters the package mode, and with some terminals you can directly copy in the whole `] add MyPackage` string.
 2. using a directory with a `Project.toml` and `Manifest.toml` files, which provides an isolated set of packages for a particular project.
    - If you load a jupyter notebook, it will automatically look up the tree for the project files to activate, but will not automatically install them.
 This can be done with `] instantiate`, as we did in our [installation](install_packages)
+   - The project files can be in parent folders relative to the notebooks and sourcecode.

 The project provides the environment for running code is **reproducible**, so that anyone can replicate the precise set of package and versions used in construction.